nccgroup/dotnetpaddingoracle/README.md

 Few tips
 ---------

- * Make sure that you use the 'ssl' flag in the relveant cases, as this vould lead to false negative results.
+ * Make sure that you use the 'ssl' flag in the relevant cases, as this could lead to false negative results.
  * The burp request file should be taken from burp with the "copy to file" function only (plain text file)
- * Generally speaking you don't need the "-p" flag as the default choose the right parameter anyway.
+ * Generally speaking you don't need the "-p" flag as the script chooses the right parameter anyway.
- * By default the script will try to connect through burp (for debugging purposes) via 127.0.0.1:8080 (check the script to modify the values).
+ * By default the script will try to connect through burp (for debugging purposes) via 127.0.0.1:8080 (check the mtools.py script to modify the values).
 You can disable this with the "-b" flag.